life-itself/web3/claims/can-financialize.md

 [Distributed ledger technology] can not only improve the way art is traded by keeping a secure digital record of every owner, but it can also enable new forms of ownership and introduce smaller players into the market.
 The co-ownership of tokenized art will establish the new standard for collectors, investors, and art galleries to increase their portfolio and investment.
 This will shift the paradigm of art investment and the regulations tied to them, creating a more accessible, fair, and democratized art ecosystem.”

 # Full analysis

 ## Some preliminary notes

 What is “financializing value”?
 Here we use the term to refer to capturing things considered as intrinsically valuable, such as some artistic or social value, in units of financial value capable of being transacted.
 In other words, attaching financial value to forms of non-financial value.
 For example, a project might create tokens designed to capture the social value of land that is free from debris and pollution, or the value of a piece of artwork.
 This analysis brackets deeper philosophical questions around how we should understand value as a concept and what should count as valuable.
 It focuses on things whose value is fairly uncontroversial, such as creating beautiful art and avoiding climate breakdown).

-We use  ‘_monetary and financial systems’ _to refer to the economic infrastructure underpinning how we represent and exchange value.
+We use  ‘_monetary and financial systems_' to refer to the economic infrastructure underpinning how we represent and exchange value.
 We also assume that these claims refer to economically developed countries unless otherwise stated; as these are where monetary and financial systems are supposed to work best they are the most appropriate contexts in which to evaluate the strongest versions of the claims.

 ## Subclaims: